NadineKn/NadineKn/README.md

 ## 📫 Let's Connect:
 - [LinkedIn](https://www.linkedin.com/in/nadine-knoop/)

----

-If you’re interested in collaborating or have any opportunities, feel free to reach out.
-I’d love to connect!

 <!--
 **NadineKn/NadineKn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.